It's no secret that Meghan Markle and her father Thomas Markle have a tumultuous relationship.

 Ever since Prince Harry and Meghan announced their engagement, and in the lead up to their royal wedding, we've seen their family drama dragged up in public, with Thomas giving numerous interviews to the UK and US press about his Duchess daughter.

 Not much of it has been pleasant, with Thomas going on the record to say he thinks his daughter is "terrified" of royal life and is putting on a "pained smile".

 He even took a jab at her conservative outfits, questioning why she was dressing "like something out of an old movie."

 Understandably, Meghan has had enough of her father expressing his feelings about her through the media.

-This week, five of Meghan's best friends decided to tell her side of the story in an anonymous interview with People magazine.
+In February 2019, five of Meghan's best friends decided to tell her side of the story in an anonymous interview with People magazine.